 This video from Sears PartsDirect shows what to do if your garage door opener remotes won’t work.
 We show you a few quick fixes like disabling the lock button, eliminating RF interference and checking the batteries.
-If these simple fixes don’t work, we show some advanced troubleshooting, including clearing all the remote codes and reprograming your remote, resetting the logic board or replacing the logic board.
+If these simple fixes don’t work, we show some advanced troubleshooting, including clearing all the remote codes and reprogramming your remote, resetting the logic board or replacing the logic board.

-Check out more troubleshooting tips, articles, videos and repair guides on our DIY Garage Door Opener Repair page.
+Check out more troubleshooting tips, articles, videos and repair guides on our DIY garage door opener repair page.

 Hi, this is Wayne from Sears PartsDirect.
 Today we're going to talk about what to do when the remote for your garage door opener doesn’t work.
 You press the remote, and the door doesn't move.

 What’s next?
 If the garage door opener lights blink twice when you press the remote, check the wall control to see if you have the Lock feature enabled.
 The Lock button feature disables all remotes.
 If the green light blinks on the wall control, the lockout feature is on.
 Press and hold the Lock button for 2 seconds to disable the feature.

 If you press the remote and nothing happens, RF interference could be preventing the garage door opener from receiving the remote signal.
 To check for RF interference, hold the remote a few feet away from the motor unit and press the button.